bitgrip/cattlectl/README.md

 Usage as docker image
 ---------------------

-* You need to mound your descriptor to the directory `/data` in your container.
+* You need to mount your descriptor to the directory `/data` in your container.
 * `cattlectl` is the ENTRYPOINT so that you can use the cattlectl commands directly.

 ```bash